 There is a lot of information available to you and plenty of people willing to give advice about the precautions you can take to set up a fall prevention plan.

 You are welcome to contact the experienced in-home care professionals at Comfort Home Care to learn more about the precautions you can take to set up a fall prevention plan for your elderly loved one.
-Although based in Rockville, Maryland, and Washington, D.C., Comfort Home Care serves patients across Montgomery County, Howard County, and Prince George’s County.
+Although based in Rockville, Maryland, Comfort Home Care serves patients across Montgomery County and Prince George’s County.